signalx/signalx/README.md

-Download  complete server client linqpad samples:
+Download the simple complete linqpad samples:

 Run linqpad as administrator to avoid getting exception such as  "Access to the path 'C:\Program Files (x86)\LINQPad5\index.html' is denied."

-you can download linqpad here https://www.linqpad.net/

 https://signalx.github.io/LinqPadSamples/signalx_callback.linq